Florida bills would ban gender studies, transgender pronouns, tenure perks - The Boston Globe

 "The state telling you what you can and cannot learn, that is inconsistent with democracy," Mulvey said.
 "It silences debate, stifles ideas and limits the autonomy of educational institutions which . . . made American higher education the envy of the world."

-Sen. Clay Yarborough (R), who introduced one of the 2023 education bills - Senate Bill 1320, which forbids requiring school staff and students to use "pronouns that do not correspond with [a] person's sex" and delays education on sexual orientation and gender identity until after eighth grade - said in a statement that his law would enshrine the "God-given" responsibility of parents to raise their children.
+Senator Clay Yarborough, Republican, who introduced one of the 2023 education bills — Senate Bill 1320, which forbids requiring school staff and students to use “pronouns that do not correspond with [a] person’s sex” and delays education on sexual orientation and gender identity until after eighth grade — said in a statement that his law would enshrine the “God-given” responsibility of parents to raise their children.

 Advertisement